 Starting throughout the year 2018: We are currently accepting applications.
 Ten- or 12-month commitment required.
 TEFL/TESOL certification required, but not at time of application.
 The next round of applications received will be submitted to Teaching Institutions for review on or after October 22, 2018.

 Co-Teaching Positions to Kindergarten through 12th Grade Students

-Starting February/March 2018 and July/August 2018: We are currently accepting applications.
+Starting end of February 2019: We are currently accepting applications.
 TEFL/TESOL certification required, but not at time of application.
-The next round of applications received will be submitted to Teaching Institutions for review on or after February 26, 2018.
+The next round of applications received will be submitted to Teaching Institutions for review approximately October 22, 2018.

 Sign up for our monthly newsletter, with great information and updates from Chile.